Chinese nationalism: Ethnicity

 Defining the relationship between ethnicity and the Chinese identity has been a very complex issue throughout Chinese history.
 In the 17th century, with the help of Ming Chinese rebels, the Manchus conquered China proper and set up the Qing dynasty.
 Over the next centuries, they would incorporate groups such as the Tibetans, the Mongols, and the Uyghurs into territories which they controlled.
-The Manchus were faced with the issue of maintaining loyalty among the people they ruled while at the same time maintaining a distinctive identity.
+The Manchus were faced with the simultaneous task of maintaining loyalty among the people who they ruled and maintaining their distinct identity.
 The main method by which they accomplished control of the Chinese heartland was by portraying themselves as enlightened Confucian sages part of whose goal was to preserve and advance Chinese civilization.
-Over the course of centuries the Manchus were gradually assimilated into the Chinese culture and eventually many Manchus identified themselves as a people of China.
+Over the course of centuries, the Manchus were gradually assimilated into Chinese culture and eventually, Manchus identified themselves as a people of China.

-The Chinese nation has also been referred to as descendants of Yandi and Huangdi, who were legendary historical ancestors of the Huaxia people, who were ancestral to the Han Chinese.
+The Chinese nation has also been referred to as the descendants of Yan and Yellow Emperors, legendary rulers who are considered the historical ancestors of the Huaxia people, an ethnic group whose members were the ancestors of the Han Chinese.

-The complexity of the relationship between ethnicity and the Chinese identity is best exemplified during the Taiping Rebellion in which the rebels fought fiercely against the Manchus on the ground that they were barbarian foreigners while at the same time others fought just as fiercely on behalf of the Manchus on the grounds that they were the preservers of traditional Chinese values.
+The complexity of the relationship between ethnicity and Chinese identity was best exemplified during the Taiping Rebellion in which the rebels fiercely fought against the Manchus on the ground that they were barbarians and foreigners while at the same time, others fought just as fiercely on behalf of the Manchus on the ground that they were the preservers of traditional Chinese values.

-The Yihetuan, also known as the Boxers, were a Chinese nationalist and pro-Qing monarchist secret society who initiated the Boxer Rebellion from 1899 to 1901.
+The Yihetuan, also known as the Boxers, were a Chinese nationalist and pro-Qing monarchist secret society which instigated and led the Boxer Rebellion from 1899 to 1901.
 Their motivations were Anti-Christianism and resistance to Westernisation.
-The Boxers at their peak were supported by some elements of the Imperial Army.
-Their slogan was "Support the Qing, destroy foreigners!".
+At their peak, the Boxers were supported by some members of the Imperial Army.
+Their slogan was "Support the Qing, destroy the foreigners!".

 In 1909, the Law of Nationality of Great Qing (大清國籍條例 (Dà qīng guójí tiáolì)) was published by the Manchu government, which defined Chinese with the following rules: 1) born in China while his/her father is a Chinese; 2) born after his/her father's death while his/her father is a Chinese at his death; 3) his/her mother is a Chinese while his/her father's nationality is unclear or stateless.